 Paul Kepler and Jennifer Thalman-Kepler are continuing to give valuable leadership as Coordinators of Faith Formation.
 The goal of this shared part-time position is to help CHPC more effectively nurture children, youth, and families and help them grow in Christian discipleship.
 Jennifer and Paul help coordinate a growing ministry with young families.
-Jennifer worked with Nurture Council to create a new Children’s Team, which is seeking ways to include children more intentionally in all aspects of the church’s ministry.
-Paul worked with the Youth Team to coordinate CHPC’s youth ministry.
+Jennifer continues to work with the Children’s Team, which works to include children more intentionally in all aspects of the church’s ministry.
+Paul works with the Youth Team to coordinate CHPC’s youth ministry.
 (See separate report on Faith Formation for details.)

 Adult Sunday School

 The adult class explored a range of thought-provoking topics: 500th Anniversary of the Protestant Reformation (Amy Pauw), Racial Justice (Racial Justice Catalyst Team), Praying the Psalms (Tim McNinch), The Gift to Be Simple—An Introduction to the Shakers (Donna Phillips), The Grace of God (David Sawyer and Deborah Fortel), Exploring Compassion (Mark and Barbara Barnes), How Do They Call Themselves Christian (Gary Cook), Who’s Jesus?—Whose Jesus?
 (Deborah Fortel and David Sawyer), Advent/Christmas African-American Spiritual (Donna Phillips and Lewis Washington)

 The younger children’s class is using Seasons of the Spirit curriculum.
 The older children are using the PC(USA)’s Growing in Grace and Gratitude curriculum.